-Nick Earls is the author of twenty-six books for adults, teenagers and children.
+Nick Earls is the author of 26 books for adults, teenagers and children, which have been widely translated.
 His novels have won awards in Australia and the UK, and appeared on bestseller lists in both those countries and the Amazon Kindle Store.
-Five of his books have been adapted into stage plays and two, 48 Shades of Brown and Perfect Skin, into feature films.
-His most recent work is the novella series ‘Wisdom Tree’, described in the Sydney Morning Herald as ‘a triumphant and extraordinary piece of fiction’.
+Five of his books have been adapted into stage plays and two into feature films.
+Nick is also involved with numerous children’s charities, helping to change the lives of underprivileged children throughout the world.

 - Zigzag Street (Anchor, 1996) Winner, 1998 International Awards, Betty Trask Prize

-- After January (University of Queensland Press, 1996) Winner, 1996 Royal Blind Society Talking Book of the Year Award, Young People's Category; Shortlisted, 1998 Festival Awards for Literature (SA) National Children's Award
+- After January (UQP, 1996) Winner, 1996 Royal Blind Society Talking Book of the Year Award, Young People's Category; Shortlisted, 1998 Festival Awards for Literature (SA) National Children's Award

 - Bachelor Kisses (Penguin, 1998)